suchja/statiq-website-example/input/guide/deployment/github-pages.md

 ---
 Statiq can be configured to deploy to [GitHub Pages](https://pages.github.com).

 Note that GitHub Pages must be activated for the target repository [according to the instructions](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) before deploying to it.
+Using the deployment pipeline described here requires that GitHub Pages are configured to be published from a branch [like described here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).

 The following [settings](xref:web-settings) are used to configure deployment to GitHub Pages: